tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-type-in-japanese.md

 ## How an IME works

-Usually, the process is as follows.
+On a PC, the process is as follows.

 1) You type a Japanese word in roman letters.
 For example, `hiiragi`.
 2) `ひいらぎ` appears on the screen as the IME immediately converts what you type to kana.
 3) To convert `ひいらぎ` to `柊`, the word's kanji form, you need to press Space and select from a number of choices.
 Or you can leave the word as is by pressing Enter.

+Japanese people themselves type with
+<abbr title="A representation of Japanese in Latin script.">romaji</abbr>
+when using a computer keyboard.

 Often in Japanese,
 a single word can be spelled multiple ways,